Virtual data room setup checklist hero.

 • Terms of existing instruments (SAFEs, notes)

-Data room for investors checklist template
+Data room for documents checklist template

 Here's a condensed version you can use as a working template.
 Adapt it to your stage.